viveris/jnidbus/README.md

 ## Kotlin

-A support library for Kotlin is available under the artifact `jnidbus-kotlin`, it provides basic support for coroutines through the `await()` extension on the `PendingCall` class and it also allows for DBus handlers to declare suspending methods.
+A support library for Kotlin is available under the artifact `jnidbus-kotlin`, it provides basic support for coroutines through the `await()` extension on the `Promsie` class and it also allows for DBus handlers to declare suspending methods.
 In order to do so, your handler class must extends the `KotlinGenericHandler` class instead of the `GenericHandler` one.

 Please note that you must explicitly register the kotlin extension to jnidbus by using the `KotlinMethodInvocator.registerKotlinInvocator()` before registering any kotlin handler